Myths Around Men Experiencing Abuse

 -

-It’s already hard enough dealing with abuse when you are a heterosexual person, but for gay or trans men this can be even more difficult, as we hear from some LGBTQ+ contacts that reporting abuse in a same-sex or trans-relationship will bring “shame” to their community because it will create more stereotypes, misinformation and also because some of them feel this is an issue that should be dealt with only behind closed doors.
-As Audre Lorde famously coined, “silence will not protect you,” regardless of what your sexual orientation is, it is always worth talking about it and it’s always worth leaving.
+It’s already hard dealing with abuse when you are heterosexual, but gay or trans men experience even more challenges.
+Sometimes, we hear from some LGBTQ+ contacts that reporting abuse in a same-sex or trans-relationship will bring “shame” to their community.
+They fear it will create more stereotypes or misinformation.
+Because of this, some people think this issue should only be dealt with behind closed doors.
+As Audre Lorde famously coined, “silence will not protect you.”
+Regardless of what your sexual orientation is, it is always worth talking about abuse, and it’s always worth leaving.

-To combat these myths, here are a few ideas to help men affected by abuse and domestic violence:
+To combat these myths around men experiencing abuse, here are some ways to help men affected by abuse and domestic violence:

 - Believe victims and survivors.